ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 ### Configuring Advanced Tracing for Ballerina

-Tracing can be enabled in Ballerina with `--b7a.observability.enabled=true` flag as mentioned in the [Getting Started](#getting-started) section, as well as configuration option.
+Tracing can be enabled in Ballerina with `--b7a.observability.enabled=true` flag as mentioned in the [Observing a Ballerina Service](#observing-a-ballerina-service) section, as well as configuration option.
 This section mainly focuses on the configuration options with description and possible values.

 The sample configuration that enables tracing, and uses Jaeger as the sample tracer as provided below.